AABearBots/First-Closed-Doors-Competition/README.md

 <img src="https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Poloniex-API-01.png"/>

-If you have never used APIs before chances are they are disabled at the exchange.
-So before actually creating one you will need to enable them...
+If you have never used the API before, chances are it is disabled at the exchange.
+So before actually creating an API Key you will need to enable them...

 <img src="https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Poloniex-API-02.png"/>